+C1 Nature and purpose of

+funds - Additional information is available in Appendix 1 and Analysis of Funds Worksheets in Appendix 2 Unrestricted funds are those that may be used at the discretion of the trustees in furtherance of the objects of the charity.
+The trustees maintain a single unrestricted fund for the day-to-day running of the club.
+Restricted funds may only be raised/ used for specific purposed.

-C1 Nature and purpose of funds - Additional information is available in Appendix 1 and Analysis of Funds Worksheets in Appendix 2 In 2014/ 5 the funds surplus was £1389.
-In 2015/ 6 there was a deficit of [£15007], in this period a deficit of (£3,529).
-The income in 2016/ 7 also decreased by £5,362 in comparison to the previous year, this was disappointing but as a 'small' charity the funds available to support the charities annual objectives does remain positive.
+Unrestricted funds: In 2014/5 the funds surplus was £1389, 2015/6 there was a deficit of [£15007], 2016/7 there was a deficit of (£3,529), in this reporting period the surplus was £6,910.
+As a 'small' charity the funds available to support the charities annual objectives does remain positive.
 The Summer Camp is of major importance and where ever possible the charity will support a Family weekend and additional family events which provide a support mechanism for all the family members.
-The Trustees, Executive Committee and Members consider that the year end unrestricted funds of £57,895.68 will enable the organisation in 2017/ 2018 to continue to: Hold the annual 'Summer Camp' Organise a minimum of one Family Day out H funds are available and will have no impact on the charities main objective, the Summer Camp, look to organise a Family Weekend The Charity will continue our involvement with: The TMV campaign, to highlight the dangers of hot water The Hair Straightener campaign, to highlight the dangers associated with the straighteners and The Farework Safety Awareness Campaign All Trustees and volunteers know the importance and are dedicated to promoting the work of the charity and supporting fundraising events.
-There was a deficit of [£3,529, but as a small charity we are unable to predict or guarantee the same level of income year to year, the treasurer does monitor the financial situation and all trustees and volunteers are kept informed of the financial situation with the trustees, the children and the families we aim to cover all our objectives in 2017/ 8, with the view to continue to monitor the financial situation and take into account the need for reserves to be in place to support.
+The Trustees, Executive Committee and Members consider that the year end unrestricted funds of £64,806 will enable the organisation in 2018/2019 to continue to:

+- ☐ Hold the annual 'Summer Camp'

+- □ Organise a minimum of one Family Day out

+- ☐ Taking into account the 'Reserves' Policy', if funds remain available and will have no impact on the charities main objective, the Summer Camp, look to organise a Family Weekend in December 2018.

+The Charity will continue our involvement with:

+- ☐ The TMV campaign, to highlight the dangers of hot water - ☐ The Hair Straightener campaign, to highlight the dangers associated with the straighteners and - ☐ The Firework Safety Awareness Campaign

+All Trustees and volunteers know the importance and are dedicated to promoting the work of the charity and supporting fundraising events.
+There was a surplus of £6498,but as a small charity we are unable to predict or guarantee the same level of income year to year, the treasurer does monitor the financial situation and all trustees and volunteers are kept informed of the financial situation throughout the year.
+Our current financial situation does remain positive and in consultation with the trustees, the children and the families we aim to cover all our objectives in 2018/ 2019, with the view to continue to monitor the financial situation and take into account the need for reserves to be in place to support the Summer Camp for the 'burn survivor' children as an absolute minimum objective in the coming year.
+A detailed breakdown of income and expenditure is contained in Appendix 2 - Additional Analysis of this report.

 Restricted Funds: There were no Restricted funds to be accounted for during this reporting period.

+Reserves Policy: The trustees' policy is to retain 1 year worth of normal running costs [£30,000] in order to meet the minimum commitments and to cover unexpected expenditure.

-Individual / Number of grants £
+Individual / institution Number of grants made £

-C2 Grants institution made
+C2 Grants

-Total
+Total Х

-X

-C3a Trustee remuneration x
+C3a Trustee remuneration х

-Autho ority under which p paid £
+Authority und ler whicl n paid £

 C3b Trustee remuneration - details x

-C4a Trustee expenses If no expenses were paid to any charity complete section 4b) v trustee during the period then cross t his box (otherwise
+C4a Trustee expenses If no expenses were paid to any charity trustee complete section 4b) during th e period then cros s this box (otherwise х

 Number of trustees £

-C4b Trustee expenses - details Since the charity no longer has an offic that the vehicle tax would be paid to the expense for charity business • U U 1 210
+C4b Trustee expenses - details Since the charity no longer has an official charit that the vehicle tax would be paid to the chair in expense for charity business • 1 220

-Nature of relationship Nature of tra insaction Transaction amount (£) Balance outstanding at period end (£)
+Nature of relationship Na turo of t ransaction Transaction amount (£) Balance outstanding at period end (£)

-C5 Transactions with trustees Nature of relationship insaction x
+C5 Transactions with trustees iture or t ialisaction Х

-and connected persons x
+and connected persons х

-C6 Other information
+C6 Other information Sale of Charity Asset - Trailer, to Trustee is det ailed in A Appendix 2 - Additi onal Analysis of this re port [Page 2]